 OFFER OF ADMISSION

-The Office of Admissions will notify the candidate by email of the offer of admission.
-The offer of admission must be accepted and confirmed within 14 days from the date of the emailed letter of acceptance.
-The 14-day time allowance to accept the offer is subject to change as the start of the academic year approaches.
-If no response is received within the time period given, the candidate will be placed on an acceptance wait list.
+The Office of Admissions will notify the candidate by email of the offer of admission and will also send the Enrollment Agreement and related documents through the secure program DocuSign.
+Applicants are encouraged to accept the offer of admission within 14 days.
+This deadline is subject to change, as the start of the academic year approaches.

-The Admissions Committee will accept candidates post-interview at intervals throughout the admission cycle.
-In some cases, the Committee chooses to revisit an interviewed candidate’s application, which may place the post-interview decision on hold.
-The Office of Admissions will contact the candidate, as soon as the Committee releases their decision.
+The Admissions Committee will accept candidates at intervals throughout the admission cycle.
+In some cases, candidate's application may be placed on-hold.
+As soon as the Admissions Committee makes their decision about the hold, the Office of Admissions will contact the candidate.

 DENIED

 Unfortunately, we are unable to offer admission or wait list status to all applicants who interview.
-If a candidate interviews and receives a letter of denial, the applicant is welcome to email Admissions to request suggestions on how to improve their application.
-The best time to do this is during summer break.
-The Admissions Office email address is COPadmissions@cnsu.edu.
+If a candidate interviews and receives a letter of denial, the applicant is welcome to email Admissions to request suggestions on how to improve their application at: COPadmissions@cnsu.edu.

 By partnering with PioneerRx Pharmacy Software, our program allows students to learn in a real-world environment using the most installed software for independent pharmacies.
 Students enhance their clinical and functional skills by training in a pharmacy system that is innovative, robust, and feature-rich.